Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 # Documentation
 DCSServerBot lets you interact between Discord and DCS.
 The bot has to be installed on the same machine that runs DCS or at least in the same network.
+AUTOSTART_DCS will only work, if the bot runs on the very same machine, though.
 The following two main features are supported:

 ## DCS Server Remote Control